wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 ### Instruction Window

 The instruction window is implemented in ooo\_core.h as `class WindowStructure`.
-The instruction window is the only data structure in core simulation in which we store states for events scheduled in the future, due to the fact that uops can be diapatched out-of-order.
-The member variable of `OOOCore`, `curCycle`, represents the current instruction window cycle.
-All methods except one of `class WindowStructure` takes a reference of `curCycle`, and may possibly update it, driving the instruction window clock forward (e.g. when the window is full).
-With the inductive model in mind, `curCycle` can be considered as the receiving cycle of the previous uop in program order.
-Since uops are always received in-order, when an uop is received at cycle C, we should drive the clock `curCycle` to cycle C before scheduling the uop by calling `advancePos()`.
+The instruction window implements a simple DES event queue in which we store uop releasing events (a.k.a. dispatching) scheduled in the future, in order to model out-of-order uop dispatching.
+The member variable of `OOOCore`, `curCycle`, represents the current event queue cycle.
+All but one methods of `class WindowStructure` takes a reference of `curCycle`, and may possibly update it, driving the event queue clock forward (e.g. when the window is full).
+With the inductive model in mind, `curCycle` can be also considered as the receiving cycle of the previous uop in program order.
+Since uops are always received in-order, when an uop is released by the previous stage at cycle C, we should drive the clock `curCycle` to cycle C before scheduling the uop by calling `advancePos()`.

+At a high level, when an uop is received

 At a high level, the instruction window maps cycles in the future to the corresponding port states implemented as `struct WinCycle` objects.
 These port state objects track which ports are in-use.
 Port can become in-use for a given cycle